If you like beer, you should love forests.

-Join TNC and Falls City during the month of “Oktober” to celebrate and showcase the important connection between healthy forests, clean water and great beer.
-This year marks the launch of this exciting new partnership dedicated to promoting conservation efforts that are key to ensuring that Kentucky’s forests can store and filter water flowing into streams and rivers, and eventually, our communities.
-You can help us achieve our goals in the following ways:
+TNC and Falls City celebrated during the month of “Oktober” by showcasing the important connection between healthy forests, clean water and great beer.
+The events marked the launch of an exciting new partnership dedicated to promoting conservation efforts that are key to ensuring Kentucky’s forests can store and filter water flowing into streams and rivers, and eventually, our communities.
+You can continue to help us achieve our goals in the following ways:

-- CHECK IN to learn about events, workdays, nature outings and beer tastings dedicated to spreading this important message.
+- VISIT nature.org/tennessee to learn about events, workdays, nature outings and beer tastings dedicated to spreading this important message.

 - TEXT “TREES” to 50555 to donate $5 for TNC’s forest and water conservation efforts in Pennsylvania.

 - WATCH a one-minute video highlighting the connections between healthy forests, water and beer.

 - POST your favorite forest and brewery photos to Twitter and Facebook during the month of October with the #OktoberForest hashtag.